Generation Calculator — What Generation Am I?

 A Note on Birth Year Boundaries

 Generational boundaries are not precise or universally agreed upon.
-Different researchers, institutions (Pew Research, Gallup, etc.), and countries use slightly different years.
-This calculator uses the most widely cited boundaries from Pew Research Center and the Howe-Strauss framework.
+Different researchers, institutions (Pew Research, Gallup, etc.), and countries use slightly different year ranges.
+This calculator uses the most widely cited boundaries from the Pew Research Center and the Howe–Strauss framework.

-People born near the boundaries (e.g., 1995–1999) often identify with characteristics of both adjacent generations and are sometimes called "Zillennials" (between Millennial and Gen Z).
+People born near the boundaries (e.g., 1995–1999) often identify with characteristics of both adjacent generations and are sometimes called Zillennials — those straddling the line between Millennials and Gen Z.

 Are Generation Labels Useful?